 Elizabeth's daughter, Roberta, grew up in the theatre, learning tech, acting, and directing , then the business side of the business as well.
 Roberta took over as Executive Director when Elizabeth passed away in 2008.

-Circle Arts Theatre has now staged more than 140 major productions, 15 children's theatre shows, and over 30 melodramas.
-Our next milestone will be the 50th Anniversary Gala in September of 2018.
+Circle Arts Theatre has now staged more than 190 major productions, 15 children's theatre shows, and over 45 melodramas.
+We hit a milestone with our 50th Anniversary Gala in September of 2018.
 Circle Arts is dedicated to the pursuit of excellence in the performing arts, and the affirmation and growth of the human spirit.